gisat/puma/README.md

 ## aggregated

 It is used to handle cases for too many analytical units.

+## layerOptions

+### ordering

+The option topBottomPanel changes ordering to use the ordering in the panel instead of the last is on the top which is default.